-The Individual Service Strategy (ISS), developed by WIOA staff and the participant, provides a road map of where the participant is heading, their employment goals, how WIOA funds will help them meet their goals, and services will be provided.
-In conjunction with the participant, WIOA staff determine when a participant no longer needs WIOA services and has completed the goals identified in their ISS.
+The Individual Service Strategy (ISS), developed by the career planner and participant, provides a road map of where the participant is heading, their employment goals, and how WIOA funds will help them meet their goals and services will be provided.
+In conjunction with the participant, the career planner determines when a participant no longer needs WIOA services and has completed the goals identified in their ISS.
 An in-depth assessment and thoughtful career planning lead to successful ISS development.

 Suppose the participant's situation or other circumstances change after establishing the ISS.
-After communicating with the participant, WIOA staff must modify the ISS and/or consider placing the participant into a future scheduled service or end the service date as appropriate.
+After communicating with the participant, the career planner must modify the ISS and/or consider placing the participant into a future scheduled service or end the service date as appropriate.

-USDOL regulations state that participants who have not received a program or partner-funded service for 90 consecutive days will be automatically exited from WIOA enrollment.
-This will occur automatically in the IdahoWorks MIS if a participant has no open service or future service(s) scheduled.
-This process is retroactive to the date of the most recent exited service.
+USDOL regulations state that participants who have not received a program or partner-funded service for 90 consecutive days will be automatically exited from WIOA enrollment in the IdahoWorks MIS system.
+This will occur automatically if a participant has no open service or future services scheduled in IDWKs.
+The date is retroactive to the most recent exited service.

-Enrollment notes should not indicate that the participant has been exited from WIOA Title I-B participation.
-Instead, staff should enter "No future services are planned" in the participant's enrollment notes.
+Enrollment notes should not indicate that the participant has been exited from participation in the WIOA program.
+Instead, staff should enter "No future services are planned."
+In the participant's enrollment notes to reflect this.

-Schedule or planned future service
+Schedule a future service

-A scheduled future service, although very rare, prevents a participant's soft exit in IdahoWorks.
-Time accumulated under the "future services" designation does not count towords the 90 consecutive days of no service.
-See the process below: Please contact the WIOATAA mailbox if you are considering a scheduled or planned service.
+A scheduled future service, although very rare, prevents the client from soft exiting in IdahoWorks.
+Time accumulated under the "future services" designation does not count against the 90 consecutive days.